Not-Minimal/Computer-Science/Notas.md

 SELECT  Price FROM Products
 SELECT  Price * 2 As precio_doble FROM Products
 SELECT  Price, Price * 2 As precio_doble FROM Products
+SELECT * FROM Products
+ORDER By ProductName ASC
+SELECT * FROM Products
+ORDER By ProductName ASC Nulls Last